parthvyas7/bazario/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env` file
+To run this project, you will need to add the relevant environment variables to your `.env` file

 See `.env.sample`